Yo-Yo Ma: Silk Road Ensemble

 Ma formed his own collective, the Silk Road Ensemble, named after the route across Asia which for more than 2,000 years was used for trade between Europe and China.
 His goal was to bring together musicians from diverse countries that were historically linked via the Silk Road.
 The ensemble's recordings are issued on the Sony Classical label.
 He also founded the Silk Road Connect, an educational pilot program for children from middle schools in the United States, including New York City.

 Playing style

-Ma has been referred to by critics as "omnivorous" and possesses an eclectic repertoire.
+Yo-Yo Ma has been referred to by critics as "omnivorous" and possesses an eclectic repertoire.
 In addition to numerous recordings of the standard classical repertoire, he has recorded Baroque pieces using period instruments; American bluegrass music; traditional Chinese melodies, including the soundtrack to the film Crouching Tiger, Hidden Dragon; the tangos of Argentinian composer Astor Piazzolla; Brazilian music, recording traditional and contemporary songs composed by Antônio Carlos Jobim and Pixinguinha; a collaboration with Bobby McFerrin (where Ma admitted to being terrified by McFerrin's improvisation); and the music of modern minimalist Philip Glass, in such works as the 2002 Naqoyqatsi.

-Ma is known for his smooth, rich tone, soulful lyricism and virtuosity.
+Ma is known for his smooth, rich tone, soulful lyricism, and virtuosity.
 He released a cello recording of Niccolò Paganini's Caprice No. 24 for solo violin and Zoltán Kodály's Solo Sonata.

 Instruments

+Ma's primary performance instrument is the Davidov cello, made in 1712 by Antonio Stradivari.
+It was previously owned by Jacqueline du Pré, who bequeathed it to him.
+Du Pré voiced her frustration with the cello's "unpredictability", but Ma attributed du Pré's sentiment to her impassioned style of playing, adding that the Stradivarius cello must be "coaxed" by the player.
+Prior to the Davidov, he performed on a 1722 Matteo Gofriller cello which he used for much of his early career.
+The instrument was previously in the possession of the French cellist Pierre Fournier.